JoseSK999/floresta-docs/src/ch07-00-peer-to-peer-networking.md

 }
 ```

-This actor is obtained via the `create_tcp_stream_actor` function, implemented in _p2p_wire/peer.rs_, which returns the actor receiver (to get the peer messages) and actor instance, of type `TcpStreamActor`.
-The actor is spawned as a separate asynchronous task, ensuring it runs independently to handle incoming data.
+This actor is obtained via the `create_tcp_stream_actor` function, implemented in _p2p_wire/peer.rs_, which returns the actor receiver (to get the peer messages) and actor instance, of type `TcpStreamActor`. **The actor is spawned as a separate asynchronous task**, ensuring it runs independently to handle incoming data.

+Very importantly, the actor for a peer must be closed when the connection finalizes, and this is why we have an additional one-time-use channel, used by the `Peer` type to send a cancellation signal (i.e. "_Peer connection is closed, so we don't need to listen to the peer anymore_").
+The `tokio::select` macro ensures that the async actor task is dropped whenever a cancellation signal is received from `Peer`.

 Finally, the `Peer` instance is created using the `Peer::create_peer` function.
 The communication channels (internal and over the P2P network) that the `Peer` uses are: